 - Commercial Fisheries Entry Commission;

 - Department of Education and Early Development (special education hearings);

 - Department of Labor and Workforce Development (employment security hearings);

-- Division of Motor Vehicles:
+- Division of Motor Vehicles;

 - Regulatory Commission of Alaska.

-Beginning with May of 2011, the court system began providing OAH with monthly reports on the administrative appeals filed in the superior courts.
-The table below breaks out the administrative appeals filed into four subcategories: Division of Motor Vehicles (DMV), Employment Security, Corrections (prisoner) and "All Other."
+Beginning with May of 2012, the court system began providing OAH with monthly reports on the administrative appeals filed in the superior courts.
+This report is the first for which data for the entire reporting period is available.
+A total of 131 administrative appeals were filed in the superior courts in 2012.